edderkoppen/pittl-ctlr/README.md

 **Timing** is specified with 3 parameters: the **total time**, **exposure fraction**, and **resolution**.
 Total time is the desired length of the program, exposure fraction is the desired fraction of the program during which TTL-on logic will occur, and resolution is the minimum width of a TTL-on pulse.
 The resolution parameter is *very* important.
 It drastically simplifies the algorithm for generating random sequences of pulses satisfying the desired exposure fraction.
 It is important to note that when these three parameters are supplied to PiTTL, that total time and exposure fraction will be adjusted so that the time spent in TTL-on and TTL-off are both integer multiples of the resolution, and so that they are as close to the values specified as possible.
 Thus, after staging, timing is converted into the **specified**, **adjusted**, and **digital** domains.
 The **specified** timing are those floating point values requested, **adjusted** are those values after adjustment for resolution, and **digital** are those values in integral units of resolution.

 A **sequence** is literally a binary sequence representing the TTL-logic time-series of the program.
 PiTTL can be induced to randomly generate a sequence based on any valid staged timing.
+If a sequence has been staged and new timing is then staged, the two are unrelated, and the staged sequence is purged.

+Once a program has been started, the timing and the sequence are considered **committed**.
+New sequences and timing can be staged without interrupting the running program.

+PiTTL is capable of evaluating the **progress** and **ETA** of a currently running program, and also stopping a program, clearing any committed timings and sequences.

 ### Details
 The PiTTL controller is organised into several related hardware components and software services.
 These are the: